 European summers can reach temperatures up to 40°C with no wind, no humidity and no hope.
 If you don’t want to be a dehydrated lobster, put sunscreen, sunglasses and a cap on whenever you’re outside.
 If you chose to camp, don’t hesitate to spread a sheet or a tarp in the air above your tent to get some freshness when the sun rises.

 R U L E N ° 3 : Make sure to get enough sleep

 I know I sound like your mother, but seriously getting enough sleep is IMPORTANT.
 You want to make the most of your experience and being a zombie after the first day is such a shame.
 We are young, but five hours of sleep per night is a must.

 R U L E N ° 4 : Drink water

 Beer might be your faithful and beloved companion but you must let it go sometimes and stick to the good old water bottle.
 Despite all the benefits the booze brings, it contains alcohol and will dehydrate your body very fast.
 Especially in high temperatures, try to drink water as much as possible during the day and keep some with you during concerts.
-I would advise you to get a Camel Back of 1 to 2 Litters and fill it up with fresh and clean water.
-Camel Back are often filled with alcohol and it’s fine but make sure that at least one person of your group has a water camel back so he/she can save you all.
+I would advise you to get a Camel Back of 1 to 2 litters and fill it up with fresh and clean water.
+Camel Backs are often filled with alcohol and it’s fine but make sure that at least one person of your group has a water camel back so he/she can save you all.